dotnet/docfx/Documentation/spec/metadata_dotnet_spec.md

 #### 5.5 Field, Property or Event

 The *ID* of field, property or event is its name.
-The syntax part for field contains special languages declaration, descriptions of field type.
+The syntax part for field contains a special language declaration and descriptions of field type.
-For property, it contains special languages declaration, descriptions of paramters and return type.
+For property, it contains a special language declaration, descriptions of parameters, and return type.
-For event, it contains special languages declaration, descriptions of event handler type.
+For event, it contains a special language declaration and descriptions of event handler type.

 > Example 5.5 Field, Property and Event
 >